UbiquityRobotics-release/magni_robot-release/README.md

 ### magni_demos simple_navigation.launch

 Runs a simple fiducial based navigation demo using fiducials and move_basic.
-Controllable using Robot Commander.
+The robot is controllable using Robot Commander.

-### magni_demos teleop.launch

-Deprecated, now aliased to magni_bringup base.launch

-### magni_demos joystick.launch

-Deprecated, now aliased to magni_bringup base.launch

-### magni_description description.launch
-Internal launch file for making the URDF load and robot_state_publisher work.

-Generally you should not have to run this launch file directly.

 ### magni_nav aruco.launch